 Fig. 5 shows the structure of BigJob and its operation flow.
-When a BigJob is submitted to the remote resource, the application manager monitors the status of this Pilot-Job through the advert service.
-When resources are allocated to the BigJob, the application manager allots the obtained resources to its sub-jobs and a coupled simulation starts under the control of a multi-physics agent in the remote resource.
-Advert service keeps on getting the status of a Pilot-Job from the queueing system and the status of sub-jobs from multi-physics agent.
+When a BigJob item is submitted to the remote resource, the application manager monitors the status of this Pilot-Job through the advert service.
+When resources are allocated to BigJob, the application manager allots the obtained resources to its sub-jobs, and a coupled simulation starts under the control of a multi-physics agent in the remote resource.
+The advert service is constantly notified about the status of a Pilot-Job from the queuing system and the status of sub-jobs from the multi-physics agent.
 It also delivers this information to the application manager by a push-pull mechanism.
-The application manager watches the status of sub-jobs and decides the next event when the coupled simulation is finished.
-If an individual simulation is of interest, the manager closes a BigJob allocation when the simulation is finished: In cases of multiple replica simulations or load-balanced coupled simulation, the manager re-launches sub-jobs on the same BigJob allocation until all replicas or simulation loops are completed.
+The application manager watches the status of the sub-jobs and, when the coupled simulation is finished, decides on the next event.
+If an individual simulation is of interest, the manager closes the BigJob allocation when the simulation is finished.
+In cases of multiple replica simulations or load-balanced coupled simulation, the manager re-launches the sub-jobs on the same BigJob allocation until all replicas or simulation loops are completed.